-The original version calls for 1 cup semi-sweet chocolate chips and 1/2 cup white chocolate chips.
-I’m finicky about where I like white chips, so I used 1 1/2 cups of semi-sweet chocolate chips.
-At any rate, the soft, thick, cakey and not-overly-rich dough was a perfect foil to chocolate chips.
-If you need sturdy-yet-moist and thick cookies, these are perfect.
-Fuzz, who loves chocolate but isn’t a big fan of super rich chocolate cookies, was crazy for these.
+The original version calls for 1 cup semisweet chocolate chips and ½ cup white chocolate chips.
+I used 1 ½ cups of semisweet chocolate chips, which were perfect with the soft, thick, cakey and not-overly-rich dough.
+If you need sturdy-yet-moist and thick cookies, these are a good pick.
 One warning.
-Be careful not to over-bake!
-Personally, I’d err on the side of underbaking and letting the cookies cool and cook internally.
-Once you nail the bake-time with your own oven, you’ll love these.
+Be careful not to over-bake and err on the side of under-baking.
+Once you nail the bake-time with your own oven, you'll love these.

 Sour Cream Chocolate Cookies